YiChen8185/MiniTorch/README.md

 MiniTorch is a diy teaching library for machine learning engineers who wish to learn about the internal concepts underlying deep learning systems.
 It is a pure Python re-implementation of the Torch API designed to be simple, easy-to-read, tested, and incremental.
 The final library can run Torch code.

 The main repo for the course is available on (GitHub)[https://github.com/minitorch/minitorch}.
-To complete the assignments you fill in TODO statements and pass the included unit test suite.
-There are also additional visualization tools to follow your progress.

 Additionally you will need to install and download the MNist library.